Frugal living skills, not only can they save you a heap of money, they can also add real value to your day to day life.

 Yep, everything.
 From your budget to your weekly menu.

 When you plan ahead, nasty surprises don’t happen too often.

 The first and most important topic on your planning list should be your budget.
 Take the time to figure out how much money is coming in and how much has been going out.
 Budgeting doesn’t have to be difficult or scary here’s an article on budgeting to help get you started.

 Make sure you plan ahead for regular and irregular bills, too.

 Set some goals for yourself and your family and reinforce those goals by using a vision board.

 Save money and time by developing a simple menu plan.
 You’ll be amazed how much money you can save on groceries and eating out when you have a simple menu plan in place and a few pre-prepared meals in the freezer.

-Include general maintenance items in your planning, like when the car is due for its service or new tyres.
+Include general maintenance items in your planning, like when the car is due for its service or new tires.

-And, don’t forget to organise all your paperwork so always have the information available you need, when you need it.
+And, don’t forget to organize all your paperwork so always have the information available you need, when you need it.